rohitkjohnedu/my_yade/doc/sphinx/introduction.rst

 Engines
 """""""""

-Simulation loop, shown at fig. img-yade-iter-loop_, can be described as follows in Python (details will be explained later); each of the ``O.engine`` items is instance of a type deriving from :yref:`Engine`:
+Simulation loop, shown at fig. img-yade-iter-loop_, can be described as follows in Python (details will be explained later); each of the ``O.engines`` items is instance of a type deriving from :yref:`Engine`:

 .. code-block:: python